-These programs include the “Parent Swap” program, which allows both parents to ride larger rides when the child cannot ride; the boarding pass program for those with physical disabilities and autism spectrum disorders; and height wristbands for kids that just meet the height requirements for the rides and roller coasters, so they have no problems getting in line, and the “Kid Track” program, which reunites lost kids with their parents.
+These programs include the “Parent Swap” program, which allows both parents to ride larger rides when the child cannot ride; the boarding pass program for those with physical disabilities and autism spectrum disorders; height wristbands for kids that just meet the height requirements for the rides and roller coasters, so they have no problems getting in line; and the “Kid Track” program, which reunites lost kids with their parents.

 To find more information on any of these programs, visit Guest Services, Town Hall or Lost Persons.

 If you’re looking for details on Cedar Point’s regular season, check our the Metro Parent roundup on Cedar Point hours, ticket costs, new rides and more – or for more Halloween-type fun, check out our roundup of top hayrides and haunted houses in southeast Michigan.